PROGRAMIK9/mcajava/README.md

-# OOPs with Java practical programs for MCA
+# OOPs with Java practical programs for MCA (RVCE)
 1. Write a Java program to demonstrate the concepts
    a.
 Scope of variable
    b. this keyword